• Skip to primary navigation

 • 14 oz paneer cubed about 2 cups see notes

-• 1 tbsp kasuri methi dried fenugreek leaves
+• 1 tablespoon kasuri methi dried fenugreek leaves

 • Salt to taste